Listen to this article here

-From the film 12 Years A Slave, which was based on Solomon Northrop’s eyewitness account of his life as an enslaved person.
+From the film, 12 Years a Slave, based on Solomon Northrop’s own account of his life as an enslaved person.

 OPINION BY | Nehemiah D. Frank

 Let us be frank: Renaming Robert E. Lee Elementary School as “Lee School” is a lash on the back of every African-American student attending a Tulsa public school, which is alarming considering 25 percent of TPS’ total student population is composed of African-American pupils.

 TPS may as well remount the “No Colored” signs and command all the Negro students, Negro teachers, and Negro staff to ignore the symbol that acknowledges, values, and promotes white superiority in a 21st-century integrated educational setting.

 Every TPS school board member knows the history of General Robert E. Lee.
 He was not only a traitor to the values and principles of the U.S. Constitution, but he publicly rejected the notion that “all men are created equal.”

 Notwithstanding, some TPS school board members publicly voted to move forward with renaming the school “Lee School.”

 These school board members know that General Robert E. Lee was a shameless, wicked individual who partook in the immoral act of human trafficking and chattel slavery.

 The horrors of institutional chattel slavery—in America—were so horrific that African-Americans are still dealing with the physical, mental, social, and economic effects of it today.